A Framework for Uplink ISAC Receiver Designs: Performance Analysis and Algorithm Development: Conclusion

 \section{Conclusion}

-In this paper, the joint signal detection and target response estimation problem in uplink ISAC systems was investigated, and a general receiver framework termed as the FP-type receiver with a tradeoff factor was introduced.
+In this paper, the joint signal detection and target response estimation problem in uplink ISAC systems was investigated, and a general receiver framework termed the FP-type receiver with a tradeoff factor was introduced.
 In the FP-type receiver, communication signals were detected using a reconstructed signal.
-It was shown that decreasing the tradeoff factor improves the SINR of the signal detection problem but also amplifies the undesired correlation between the reconstructed signal.
+It was shown that decreasing the tradeoff factor improved the SINR of the signal detection problem but also amplified the undesired correlation between the reconstructed signal.
 The PEP of the FP-type receiver under both ML and ZF detectors was studied, revealing that the optimal tradeoff factor depends not only on the communication signal detection algorithm but also on the environment.
 Building on a MIMO signal detection algorithm using homotopy optimization, the DFP-type receiver was proposed, transforming the signal detection problem into a continuous optimization problem.
-By adjusting the tradeoff factor in each iteration, DFP-type receiver provided smoother approximations to the original problem and offered improved environmental adaptability.
-Two extensions were then discussed: the PDFP-type receiver, which used multiple DFP-type receivers for enhanced environmental adaptability, and the block structure of uplink ISAC receiver, which incorporated prior target information to further enhance performance.
+By adjusting the tradeoff factor in each iteration, the DFP-type receiver provided smoother approximations to the original problem and offered improved environmental adaptability.
+Finally, simulation results verified the necessity of jointly processing an increased number of snapshots.

 \begin{appendices}